chowfi/SSL-Resolution/README.md

 **Results:**

-All the autoencoder results are found under the `experiments` folder.
+All the results are found under the `experiments` folder.
 The file `run_logs.csv` contains parameters and test accuracy for all runs, while model checkpoints and epochwise loss can be found in the models folder under its run_id.
 This structure is outlined below:
 ```
 ├── experiments
 │   ├── run_logs.csv